Faleye-jide/Faleye-jide/README.md

  Hi, I'm Jide👋
- I am a Data Scientist and software engineer.
+ I am a Data Scientist and Software Engineer.
 - 🌱 I’m currently exploring Flask and Javascript.
 - 💞️ I’m looking to collaborate on project not limited to finance and health.
 - 📫 How to reach me: